RSS Icon Twitter icon Facebook icon

 • Clearly note changes or additions to any property and equipment on the hard copy of the list.
 A legible contact name and phone number should be provided for questions.

-• Return a signed, hard copy of the list to Procurement Services, Inventory Control section (required even if the information is accurate and complete) Return one master list per department only.
+• Return a signed, hard copy of the list to Asset Management/Inventory Control (required even if the information is accurate and complete).
+Return one master list per department only.
 Provide a receiving DeptId for assets moving to other departments.

 Top